Models

 • fetchOnly Set to true to make model.subscribe calls perform a fetch instead

-• model Returns a model instance associated with the given store
+• model Returns a model instance associated with the given backend

-Typically, a project will have only one store, even if it has multiple apps.
-It is possible to have multiple stores, but a model can be associated with only a single store, and a page can have only a single model.
+Typically, a project will have only one backend, even if it has multiple apps.
+It is possible to have multiple backends, but a model can be associated with only a single backend, and a page can have only a single model.

 • options See the Backends section for information on configuration